 Daughter Bessie Irene Nicalo (1905-1998) was born on June 9, 1905 in Rockwood.
 She was wedded to Herbert L. Reeves ( ? -1981), the son of William T. and Alta (Jenkins) Reeves of Lower Turkeyfoot.
 They lived on the outskirts of Confluence and attended the Ursina Church of God.
 The Reeveses had one daughter, Verdella Metheney.
 In September 1951, they attended a reunion of the Reeves family held at the "old homestead near Humbert, now a ghost town," noted the Somerset Daily American.
 Herbert passed away at home at age 77 on April 21, 1981.
 Rev. Roy C. Bower and Rev. Edward DeVore jointly conducted the funeral service.
 An obituary followed in the Meyersdale Republic.
 Bessie died in Somerset Community Hospital on Oct.
 29, 1998 at the age of 93.
 Rev. Edward DeVore offiiciated at the funeral, followed by interment in the Kingwood Odd Fellows Cemetery.
 The Daily American noted in an obituary that she was survived by two grandchildren, four great-grandchildren and four great-great grandchildren.

-~ Daughter Minnie C. (Nicklow) Trimpey ~
+~ Daughter Minnie Catherine (Nicklow) Trimpey ~

-Daughter Minnie C. Nicklow (1883-1956) was born on May 10, 1883 in Lower Turkeyfoot.
+Daughter Minnie Catherine Nicklow (1883-1956) was born on May 10, 1883 in Lower Turkeyfoot Township, Somerset County.

-At the age of 24, on March 27, 1907, she was wedded to 31-year-old school teacher Lyman C. Trimpey (1876-1962), son of Henry M. and Amanda Elizabeth (Meyers) Trimpey.
+At the age of 24, on March 27, 1907, she was wedded to 31-year-old school teacher Lyman C. Trimpey (Jan.
+27, 1876-1962), son of Henry M. and Amanda Elizabeth (Meyers) Trimpey.
 Rev. W.J.
 Umstead officiated at the nuptials held at the home of Minnie's brother William.

 They are not believed to have reproduced, but in 1920 and in 1930, young William Pletcher lived in their home and attended school.
 By 1940, federal census records indicate that they had taken in a "hired boy," 13-year-old Virgil Warrick.

 On March 29, 1961, Lyman remarried to a longtime neighbor and friend, Susie (Pletcher) Miner (1887-1985), widow of John Andrew Miner.